Frequently Asked Questions

 Are your essential oils pure, fresh, etc.?

 YES!
 100% Pure essential oils.
 Zion cuts the plants he wants to distill and distills the lavender within 24 hours of cutting.
 Unlike some of the big online retailers of lavender essential oils our lavender oils are 100% pure lavender essential oil and are not mixed with anything!
 All of our distilling is done in a copper alembic still.
 We use copper because copper binds with sulfur during the distilling process and removes sulfur from our oils.
 (Look at the periodic table of elements Copper and Sulfur really like each other and make copper sulfate/sulfite).
 This method of distilling allows us to sell our oil immediately providing you, our customer, the freshest lavender essential oils.

 How big is your farm?
 How many lavender plants do you have?
 What varieties of lavender do you grow?

-Our farm sits on 12 acres and we currently have about 7,000 plants at different stages of growth.
-This makes our farm one of the larger lavender farms on the peninsula.
+Our farm sits on 12 acres and we currently have about 14,000 plants at different stages of growth.
+This makes our farm the largest lavender farm in Sequim.
 We currently grow the following varieties in order of the ones we have the most of to the least.
-Grosso, Royal Velvet, Folgate, Royal Purple, Maillete, Melissa, Ana Luisa, Hidcote Pink, Betty's Blue, Nana, White Alba, Provence.
+Grosso, Royal Velvet, Folgate, Royal Purple, Maillete, Melissa, Ana Luisa, Hidcote Pink, White Alba, Provence.

 How awesome is it to live on a lavender farm?